-Data asw collected by Bacer's team for each treatment means, based on several variables that encompassed plant density variety and flowering stage, light intensity and source, photosynthetically active radiation, photoperiod during vegetative growth and maximum growth temperature.
+Data was collected by Bacer's team for each treatment means, based on several variables that encompassed plant density variety and flowering stage, light intensity and source, photosynthetically active radiation, photoperiod during vegetative growth, and maximum growth temperature.

 - Operate under low plant density (≤12 plants per square meter)

 - Use a duration of flowering spanning 9 weeks

 - Use HPS lamps which enables chlorophyll to absorb optimally

 - Adopt a fertilizing regime,

 - Manipulate the light intensity to balance high levels of energy efficiency with THC and CBD accumulation.

 Bacer et al. also detailed the variety of Species of Cannabis plants, particularly the genomic and transcriptomic distinctions that can be made.
 They note that the available genome information is limited, particularly as it lacks metadata to enable the research community to make full use of the information.

 The team further discussed the impact of the advent of genome editing technologies which they predict will greatly improve Cannabis cultivation.
 The team discussed the use of plant-growth-promoting rhizobacteria (PGPR) which can transform cannabis plants, producing a callus.